primiano/perfetto-docs/docs/guides/memory.md

 **RSS** (Resident Set Size).
 Not all memory is created equal though.
 Memory in Linux can be described using a couple of binary labels.

-* **clean / dirty:** clean memory has not been written to by the process, dirty one has.
 * **anon / file:** anon memory does not exist on disk, file memory contains the content of a file.
+* **clean / dirty:** clean memory has not been written to by the process, or the changes have been written back to the backing file.
+Dirty memory has been written to and has not been written back to the backing file.
 * **private / shared:** modifications to private memory are only seen by the process doing it.
 Modifications to shared memory can be seen by other processes or the underlying file.